Grants & Funding Opportunities for Schools

 Breakfast Clubs

-Tesco Stronger Starts offers funding for projects that focus on food security, children and young people (such as breakfast clubs, food banks, or library books).
+Tesco Stronger Starts offers funding for projects that focus on food security, children and young people (such as breakfast clubs or food banks).

 Capital Projects

-The Clothworkers' Foundation offers funding towards capital projects for charities, including special schools.
-Grants can be used for building renovations, or to purchase fixtures, fittings, equipment or vehicles.
+The Clothworkers' Foundation offers funding towards capital projects, such as building renovations, or to purchase fixtures, fittings, equipment or vehicles.

 Classics